SINGROUP/MechAFM/README.md

 ```
 where INPUT-FILE is the input file you want to use (for example: examples/input.scan) and the optional OUTPUT-FOLDER defines the folder where the simulation output will be written (current directory by default).

+##Windows

+The openMP version of MechAFM has been tested to be working on Windows with [MinGW](http://www.mingw.org/).
+Other than installing MinGW no extra steps are required compared to Unix systems.

 Input files
 ===========